Ike Ugbo scores on Genk debut against Anderlecht

 They showed their intent to win by threatening in the opening minute, albeit, they could not beat goalkeeper Maarten Vandevoordt who put up an impressive performance.

-In the 20th minute, Genk had their first real chance, but Carel Eiting fluffed the opportunity.
-Another chance beckoned a few minutes later, albeit, Junya Ito could not take advantage of Kristian Thorstvedt’s pass.
+In the 20th minute, Genk had their first real chance, but Carel Eiting could not find the net.
+Another opportunity beckoned a few minutes later, albeit, Junya Ito could not take advantage of Kristian Thorstvedt’s pass.

 On the other side, Jhon Lucumi dived into the path of a shot from Joshua Zirkzee and blocked an attempt from Benito Raman when he went alone towards Vandevoordt.

-Genk stepped up their game in the second half, yet they could not find the breakthrough with Onuachu missing a couple of chances.
+Genk stepped up their game early in the second half, but they could not find the breakthrough with Onuachu missing a couple of chances.

 With the game looking destined to ended 0-0, Ugbo had the final say to send the home fans into wild jubilation.

-Joseph Paintsil (Ghana), Kelvin John (Tanzania), Eboue Kouassi (Cote d'Ivoire) and Stephen Odey (Nigeria) were not dressed for action by manager Van den Brom
+Joseph Paintsil (Ghana), Kelvin John (Tanzania), Eboue Kouassi (Cote d'Ivoire) and Stephen Odey (Nigeria) were not dressed for action by the hosts.

 On the other hand, Ghana’s Majeed Ashimeru was introduced for Morocco prospect Anouar Ait El Hadj with five minutes left on the clock, while his compatriot Dauda Mohammed was an unused substitute.